drts01/notes/stackedit/presentations/2020-py-env.md

 We will go over managing multiple versions of Python and isolating packages with virtual environments.
 Also, we will cover a few tools and a workflow that will help you keep your sanity when working with Python.

 This talk applies to both developers and system engineers.

+## Long
+After years of working with Python

 ## Outline